Category: news

 Fantin, Emmanuelle; Fevry, Sébastien; Niemeyer, Katharina (éd.), Nostalgies contemporaines.
 Médias, cultures et technologies, Presses Universitaires du Septentrion, 2020.
 Le premier ouvrage scientifique francophone qui interroge les expériences culturelles et médiatiques de la nostalgie dans le monde contemporain.

-Notes de lecture: Questions de communication et Études de communication.
+Notes de lecture: Questions de communication, Études de communication et Communication.

 Emmanuelle Fantin est maître de conférence au CELSA – Sorbonne-Université et chercheuse au GRIPIC (Groupe de recherches interdisciplinaires sur les processus d’information et de communication).
 Elle est membre du comité de rédaction des revues Le Temps des Médias et de Time & Society.